SONUKUMARCU/To-Do-List/README.md

 # Weather-app
-A simple To do List where, you can add and delete your daily task.
-In every task you have the option selection and deselection option and you can see date of added task.
+A simple weather forecast website where you can find weather of any city from all over the world.
+In this you have multiple features like humidity, wind speed and temperature.